 Chiefs of Offices (Academic Support Units, Financial Support Units and Administrative Offices)

-Deans of Colleges and Schools, and Directors of Academic Units of the Colleges
+Deans of Colleges and Schools, and Directors of Units under the Colleges

-Associate Deans, Assistant Deans, College Secretaries, Department Chairmen and Leadspersons
+Assistant Deans, College Secretaries, Department Chairmen and Leadpersons

 The Administrative Units

 Any academic institution could not function and deliver its tri-focal mandate pertaining to academic, research and extension services without the support of administrative services from the various administrative units.
 The importance of and the significant role that these administrative units are carrying in the realization of the triadic functions of the University depict the emphasis for the sustainability of the operations of the University.